Updated May 20, 2023

 After getting the clue of the causes of variations to make changes (if needed) to the processes to eliminate the variations, if any kind of step does not add any value to the process, just eradicate it at the outset before it becomes obvious.
 Actually, these variations may cause to create more defects in production.
 So the team members should be proactive to identify the root cause and take action to eliminate the variation.

 Each and every member who is associating with the project or production should use a checklist to remove variance from the standardized process, which helps to achieve the goal.
 They need to follow certain steps –

-- Certain actions prevent people to skip their responsibilities.
+- Certain actions prevent people from skipping their responsibilities.

 - Task assignments help people to come into the arena of the same process.

 - A template overview helps to track the progress of whether the process is moving accordingly or not.

 4. Involve and equip people

 Like any other initiative, here also people are the key initiative.
 But there is a difference that Six Sigma certifies people’s capability and designates like Yellow Belt, Green Belt, Black Belt, and Master Black Belt.
 Six Sigma borrows these terminologies from martial art.
 Like martial art, it never follows any theory either; but it follows principles to accomplice a certain goal.

 A Black Belt gets the highest level of training on the implementation of statistical tools.
 The responsibilities assigned to Black Belt are creating project plans, leading team members, and directing cross-functional projects.
 Black belts provide training to other team members on Six Sigma techniques like root cause analysis, histogram, etc.

 - Green Belt: Green Belts receive training on DMAIC methodology, statistical tools, proper data collection, and analysis of collected data.
 They report to Black Belt.

 Yellow Belts must have a basic understanding of the Six Sigma methodology.
 They take a responsible part at the time of ascertaining the goal; even they collect data, but they are not typically involved with the analysis process.

 5. Structured and flexible approach for improvement